4.50 from 6 votes

 Instructions

-• Over medium high heat, add your chopped bacon to a 2 quart saucepan and cook until slightly brown but not crisp.
+• Over medium high heat, add the chopped bacon to a 2 quart saucepan and cook until slightly browned but not crisp.

 3 slices center cut bacon